EgonOlsen71/multorio/README.md

 Currently, there's no lobby or match making functionality.
 You have to know the name/id of your opponent (as well your own...).
 An example:

-Your choosen name is "hans", the other player's name is "wurst".
+Your chosen name is "hans", the other player's name is "wurst".
 You both start the game, your setup should look like this:

 LOCAL PLAYER:HANS